KozBi/Mailbox_postgreSQL/README.md

 ⚙️ How it works
 Clients connect to the server and authenticate using a simple text-based protocol.
 After logging in, users can interact via commands or send messages to other online users.

+📦 Testing

+This project includes a suite of automated tests written using Python’s built-in unittest framework.
+The tests cover:

+Core user operations (registration, login, logout)

+Authentication and session handling

+Password change functionality

+Message sending, reading, and validation

+Integration scenarios (full user interactions from creation to messaging)

+Temporary JSON files are used to isolate test environments from production data, ensuring safe and repeatable test runs.